Pull in some recent FreeBSD fixes for ISO boot issues on legacy systems

 The expected behavior is for the system to boot normally without dropping to a loader prompt.

-#18 Updated by Ryan Moeller over 1 year ago
+#18 Updated by Ryan Moeller about 2 years ago

 Tony Scicchitano wrote: